 Below, in the download section, you will find the application documents for clinical trials.
-Please send this executive summary form via email to firstname.lastname@example.org or to email@example.com.
+Please send this executive summary form via email to email@example.com and to firstname.lastname@example.org.

 Acceptance or rejection of the projects (prior to sending the full application) will be communicated shortly afterwards.

 Deadlines for Grant Proposals (Format A and B)